xplosionmind/old.tommi.space/_notes/public/Apps.md

 - [UltraSonic](https://www.f-droid.org/en/packages/org.moire.ultrasonic/), a [Funkwhale](https://funkwhale.audio/) client for Android
 - [UntrackMe](https://fedilab.app/wiki/untrackme/), to transform Youtube and Twitter links into Invidious and Nitter links respectively
 - ~~[Vespucci](https://f-droid.org/packages/de.blau.android/), to contribute to [OpenStreetMap](https://openstreetmap.org)~~.
 StreetComplete is way simpler, this only has a better name
-- [Vimeo](https://play.google.com/store/apps/details?id=com.vimeo.android.videoapp), that thing which wants to take over YouTube, but always fails
+- [Vimeo](https://play.google.com/store/apps/details?id=com.vimeo.android.videoapp "Vimeo on Google Play"), that thing which wants to take over YouTube, preferred in the cinema world.
 - [WhatsApp](https://www.whatsapp.com/), same as on Mac
-- [WhatsDeleted](https://github.com/4nubhav/WhatsDeleted), to read deleted messages in WhatsApp (this task is accomplished by monitoring notifications)
+- ~~[WhatsDeleted](https://github.com/4nubhav/WhatsDeleted), to read deleted messages in WhatsApp (this task is accomplished by monitoring notifications)~~.
+I disabled all of my notifications, hence it can't work.
 - [Where Are U](https://play.google.com/store/apps/details?id=it.Beta80Group.whereareu), an emergency app which, if triggered, immediately sends my location to Italian authorities.
 Proprietary software
-- [Who Has My Stuff?](https://f-droid.org/packages/de.freewarepoint.whohasmystuff/), to keep track of lent items.
+- [Who Has My Stuff?](https://f-droid.org/packages/de.freewarepoint.whohasmystuff/ "Who Has My Stuff? on F-Droid"), to keep track of lent items.
-- [WordReference](https://play.google.com/store/apps/details?id=com.wordreference), a dictionary app.
+- [WordReference](https://play.google.com/store/apps/details?id=com.wordreference "WordReference on Play Store"), a dictionary app.
 Proprietary software.
 - Let’s say you’re at a party on the beach and you and your friends are using the same bluetooth speaker connected to your phone, but there are too many requests for you to add songs to your player queque and enjoy the evening at the same time.
 This is where [Zoff](https://zoff.me/) comes useful: you just create a room on the platform and you share its unique link with your friends.
 They can add the songs they want and they’ll be played seamlessly ithout you handling the “let’s play this song instead!” deal.

 <br>